Are you as sad as our pooch?

 7. Back away from the Blackberry – Put the phone in another room at night.
 When you are out having a drink, hand the phone to your friends to reduce temptation.
 Vow to only check it 1-2x per day.

-8. At a Minimum, Try the Lite Recovery Plan – If this is too much to bear, we get it.
+8. At a Minimum, Try This – If this is too much to bear, we get it.
 This is the slower route, but it will eventually get you into the fast track.
 Try cutting out one form of communication per week.
 First calls, then emails, then texts, you get the picture.